Compounds and Mixtures

 Q:

 I just wanted to know something.
-Can you answer this question because it’s really puzzling me!
+Can you answer this question because its really puzzling me!
 Different samples of a compound always have the same properties but different samples of a mixture may have different properties.
 Explain this statement, using the kinetic molecular theory in the explanation.
 Thanks a lot guys!!!!!!!!!!

 - Brittany (age 17)